AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 The  **Background->Go** section above goes into detail on how I define "reference" variables.

-In brief, it is any type of variable that, when copied, changes to the copy affect the original.
+In brief, if you assign a variable to another variable changes in either will be seen in both.
 Indeed, it is this behaviour that has lead to many bugs.

 **The important thing is to understand how they work, not what you call them.**
 {: .notice--warning}

 For example, I recently discovered a bug in my own code which caused a data race.
-I had passed a map to a different go-routine, through a channel, rather than cloning it first.
+This happened because I passed a map to a different go-routine (through a channel) rather than cloning it first.
+This is a common sort of mistake in Go, and the sort of thing I would not have done in C (where you need to explicitly pass a pointer).

 So let's look at how different "reference" types work.
-I'll also look at arrays (and interfaces), even though they ae not reference types.
-Arrays, in particular, are often expected not to be value types (probably because of how they work in C).
+I'll also look at arrays (and interfaces), even though they are "value" types.

 ## Slices